HpWang-whu/YOHO/README.md

 ## Generalize to the ETH dataset
-The generalization results on the outdoor ETH dataset can be got by:
+The generalization results on the outdoor ETH dataset can be got as follows:
 - Prepare the testset:
   ```
   python YOHO_testset.py --dataset ETH --voxel_size 0.15